 Whilst this may strike horror into the hearts of some people, there are some advantages to this way of thinking.
 It means that you can now spend time enjoying the moment you are in, rather than looking for some distant thing that you imagine should be there.

 Living a life without the need to search for a higher meaning or purpose means that you can be free to live your life today, making the most of every moment as it comes along not wishing for or wanting more.
 MakeMeClever.com

-Some of the other advantages to accepting that you are not destined to change the world are:
+Some of the other advantages of accepting that you are not destined to change the world are:

 1. Not feeling the need to search for some elusive higher meaning to life and simply making the most of what you have now is instantly achievable.
 It is not some imagined hidden thing that you need to spend your life searching for.
 It is something that is achievable every single day.

 2. Believing that you have no greater purpose in life than to ensure that you make the most of each day will prevent you from spending time worrying about things in your life.
-This is because worry is destructive, it achieves nothing positive and can become a life consuming cycle which only serves to prevent you making the most out of your current day.
+This is because worry is destructive, it achieves nothing positive and can become a life-consuming cycle which only serves to prevent you from making the most out of your current day.

 Looking back to find ways to make improvements is something that should be encouraged but it is only useful for that reason and nothing more.

 4. Appreciating what you have now will prevent you from looking to the future and making excuses for not doing something right now i.e. I’ll do it when – I have more money; when I have found love; when I have a job etc.